How the pandemic has affected the funeral arrangements

 Birches Park Crematorium

-A strict maximum of 20 mourners inside the chapel.
-Friends are not permitted to gather outside the chapel are not be able to listen to the service.
+A strict maximum of 60 mourners inside the chapel though no more than 50 is recommended.
+Limited numbers of friends are permitted to gather outside the chapel but are not able to listen to the service.
+The curtains must be closed during the service.

 Walton Lea Crematorium

-A strict maximum of 18 mourners inside the chapel, 8 people standing in the entrance foyer and another 4 can listen standing outside.
+A strict maximum of 80 mourners inside the chapel, 10 people standing in the entrance foyer and unlimited numbers can listen standing outside.

-A strict maximum of 29 mourners inside the chapel.
-Friends are not permitted to gather outside the chapel are not be able to listen to the service.
+A strict maximum of 48 mourners inside the chapel.
+Friends are not permitted to listen inside the foyer but unlimted numbers can listen outside through the speakers.

 What else has changed?

-Due to the limited numbers of attendees at funeral services, online webcasting is proving invaluable.
-Most of the crematoria have this facility (Altrincham Crem's webcast facility is unrealiable) and can provide a recording of the service afterwards.
+Due in some cases to an inability to travel to funeral services, online webcasting is proving invaluable.
+Most of the crematoria have this facility (Altrincham Crem's webcast facility is unreliable) and can provide a recording of the service afterwards.
 Some Churches have live streaming capabilities also, usually via YouTube.
 Unfortunately not every venue has this technology so this is a major consideration when choosing the location of the funeral.
+We can arrange for independant webcasting for as an extra expense.

 Altrincham and Macclesfield Crems have limited chapel time to 20 minutes (including entry and exit)